vintasoftware/entity-embed/docs/guide/usage.rst

 Usage
 =====

-This guide will teach you how to train Entity Embed's deep neural network, use it to embed entities, index those embedding vectors into an Approximate Nearest Neighbors index, and finally search for candidate duplicate pairs on that index.
+This guide will teach you how to train Entity Embed's deep neural network, use it to embed records, index those embedding vectors into an Approximate Nearest Neighbors index, and finally search for candidate duplicate pairs on that index.
 All using the Python API.

 It's also possible to run Entity Embed from the command line, check the :ref:`Command Line Interface <cli>` guide.